 We also ask that you prepare your travelers for their experience abroad.
 Make sure they understand that group travel requires flexibility and cooperation.
 Explain that

 accommodations and meals abroad might differ from what they are accustomed to at home.
-For tips on setting expectations for your travelers, please contact your Tour Consultant.
+For tips on setting expectations for your travelers, please contact your EF Experience Specialist.

 Travel on a Free International Training Tour